Jackie Cuneen

 Our employment law specialists are ready to provide you with the right HR advice for your business.
-With an in-depth understanding of employment-related issues from redundancy, restructuring, policies and procedures to dispute and discrimination, our highly specialised legal team can provide tailored solutions to SMEs and multi-national organisation across all sectors and industries.
+With an in-depth understanding of employment-related issues from redundancy, restructuring, policies and procedures to dispute and discrimination, our highly specialised legal team can provide tailored solutions to SMEs and multi-national organisations across all sectors and industries.

 Talk to one of our friendly and experienced team on 01582 514000